 Quarter of a century on and we continue to enjoy an enduring and unique relationship with what has become the Fringe’s biggest venue, the Pleasance.

-Over the years our bucket shakers and the Tartan Ribbon have become a common sight as audiences flock to the Pleasance Courtyard, and from 2017, we’ve been along at the Pleasance @ EICC.
-In 2017 alone, bucket collections raised an amazing £41,500 including matched funding from Lloyds Banking Group.
+Over the years our bucket shakers and the Tartan Ribbon have become a common sight as audiences flock to the Pleasance Courtyard and EICC.
+In 2018 alone, bucket collections raised an amazing £46,500.

 Over and above the money, our relationship with the Pleasance has helped to raise awareness and challenge the stigma that continues to be attached to HIV and Hepatitis C.

 Every year, we are always on the lookout for people who are keen to get involved and support our work.
 We have plenty of volunteering opportunities for people to shake a bucket to collect donations.
-To find out more about the volunteering opportunities, contact the fundraising team on 0131 556 9710.
+To find out more about the volunteering opportunities, contact the fundraising team on 0131 556 9710 or email firstname.lastname@example.org.

 You can also support us by heading along to selected shows on the Pleasance programme each year, including the Tartan Ribbon Comedy Benefit.
 Just head to our events page for updates on which shows will be raising money for Waverley Care.